matteoredaelli/qsense/README.md

 	|_|
 ```

-*qsense* is an python library and command line for qliksense
+*qsense* is a python library and command line tool for QLIK QlikSense.
+It contains some useful functions for administrators/developers of QLiksense

+It uses the python library (qsAPI)[https://github.com/rafael-sanz/qsAPI] for connecting to the QLiksense Repository APIs

 ## Installation

 pip install qsense

-## Commands
+## Commands and Functions

+Look at the fileqsense/command_line.py for details

 ### Apps